Debashish-12/Universal-IC-Tester/README.md

-Universal IC Tester for Analog and Digital ICs

-This project presents a low-cost, portable IC tester using an Arduino UNO to validate both digital logic ICs and analog ICs.
-The system checks the functionality of common ICs such as logic gates (NAND, NOR, AND, OR, XOR, XNOR) and analog devices like the LM741 Op-Amp, BJT, and JFET, providing quick verification for education, R&D, and troubleshooting.

-Project Video

-Demonstration: Watch Here (replace with your video link)

-Key Features

-Tests both digital ICs (7400, 7402, 7408, 7432, 7486, 747266) and analog ICs (LM741 Op-Amp, BJT, JFET).

-LED indicators show pass/fail results instantly.

-Serial Monitor output provides detailed test results.

-Portable, low-cost, and easy to use for students and engineers.

-System Overview

-Hardware Setup

-Arduino UNO as the controller.

-LEDs and resistors for visual indication.

-Breadboard and jumper wires for quick prototyping.

-IC Testing Method

-For digital ICs, Arduino applies all possible input combinations and compares outputs with truth tables.

-For analog ICs, Arduino measures Op-Amp output voltages via analog pins and validates threshold values.

-Result Indication

-Green LED lights up if the IC works correctly.

-Serial Monitor displays detailed pass/fail outputs for each test.

-Hardware Used

-Arduino UNO

-Breadboard

-Resistors

-LEDs (Red, Green)

-Jumper wires

-Digital ICs (7400 series)

-LM741 Operational Amplifier

-Software & Tools

-Arduino IDE

-C/C++ code for IC testing

-Serial Monitor for result display

-Applications

-Educational tool for learning digital and analog circuits

-R&D labs for IC validation

-Circuit debugging in engineering projects

-Limitations

-Limited to supported ICs (basic gates and LM741 Op-Amp).

-Tests only one gate per IC, assuming others are functional.

-Conclusion

-The Universal IC Tester provides a simple and efficient solution to test the functionality of both digital and analog ICs.
-Its portability and low cost make it highly suitable for students, researchers, and engineers in academic and practical environments.
+# Universal IC Tester for Analog and Digital ICs

+This project is a **Universal IC Tester** built using an Arduino Uno, designed to test both **digital ICs** (7400 series logic gates) and **analog ICs** (like LM741 Op-Amp).
+The tester checks the functionality of the inserted IC and indicates whether it is working correctly.
+It is useful for **education, R&D, and troubleshooting**.

+---

+## Features
+- Tests both **digital ICs** (NAND, NOR, AND, OR, EX-OR, EX-NOR) and **analog ICs** (LM741 Op-Amp, BJT, JFET).
+- Identifies whether an IC is working or faulty.
+- Provides **LED indication** for quick status feedback.
+- Displays results on the **Serial Monitor**.
+- Portable, low-cost, and beginner-friendly.

+---

+## Components Used
+- Arduino Uno
+- Breadboard & jumper wires
+- Resistors
+- LEDs (Red, Green)
+- Digital ICs (7400 NAND, 7402 NOR, 7408 AND, 7432 OR, 7486 EX-OR, 747266 EX-NOR)
+- LM741 Operational Amplifier (Op-Amp)

+---

+## Working Principle
+- For **digital ICs**: The Arduino provides input combinations, reads the outputs, and compares them against the truth table.
+- For **analog ICs (Op-Amp)**: The output voltage is measured and validated against expected values.
+- If the IC works correctly, the LED indicator lights up and results are shown on the Serial Monitor.

+---

+## Implementation
+1. Connect IC inputs and outputs to the Arduino pins as per the schematic.
+2. Upload the Arduino code from this repository.
+3. Insert the IC to be tested.
+4. Observe LED indications and Serial Monitor output for the test result.

+---

+## Applications
+- Educational tool for learning about logic gates and op-amps.
+- IC validation in **R&D labs**.
+- Quick testing and debugging in engineering projects.

+---

+## Limitations
+- Currently supports a limited set of ICs (listed above).
+- Can only test **one gate per IC** — assumes if one gate works, the IC works.

+---